MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-and-configure-the-recommended-items-and-popular-items-web-part.md

     ![TIWP query](../media/OTCSP_RIWPQuery.png)

 You might be thinking "OK, that was easy, but what does it actually mean?"
-Understanding this can be is a bit difficult.
+Understanding this process can be a bit difficult.
 Let's take a closer look.

   - **A token from the URL** means that we want to obtain recommendations for a value that is used in the URL.